RomelTorres/alpha_vantage/README.md

 ### Foreign Exchange (FX)

-The foreign exchange is just metadata, thus only available as json format (using the 'csv' or 'pandas' format will raise an Error)
+The foreign exchange endpoint has no metadata, thus only available as json format and pandas (using the 'csv' format will raise an Error)

 ```python
 from alpha_vantage.foreignexchange import ForeignExchange